DSrijon01/CypressPOM/README.md

 - [License](#lock-license)

 ##  :beginner: About
 Cypress as a new automation framework has gained a lot traction with adaptation as an automation tool.
-Given the demand and for my own personal learning i have inititated this repo to understand integrate and build the framework for future boilertemplating purposes and to also practice my pragmatic programming.
+Given the demand and for my own personal learning i have inititated this repo to understand integrate and build the framework around differernt sites for automation and future boilertemplating purposes and to also practice my pragmatic programming.
 I will be adding as much details as possible in the code (Stepwise explanation) as well as in here for anyone new to start understanding it the way i did.
 Thanks!

 ## :zap: Usage
 Write about how to use this project.